INDUSTRIAL & OFFLINE

 |

-| Greenville Yard | Western carfloat terminus - Current base of operations
+Greenville Yard | Western carfloat terminus - Current base of operations

-Connection to Conrail Shared Assets Operations (CSX, NS) - proposed reconstruction to begin July 2011 to include intermodal and solid waste transfer stations, new float bridges, etc. Proposed completion date September 2012. |
+Connection to Conrail Shared Assets Operations (CSX, NS) - under reconstruction to include intermodal and solid waste transfer stations, new float bridges, etc. |

-| Port Jersey | Active warehouses & intermodal facility - acquired December 2010 |
+Port Jersey | Active warehouses & intermodal facility - acquired December 2010 |

 .